GitHub project management for startups

 Overview

 Startup engineering teams already live in GitHub.
-The gap is not code hosting — it is planning: turning a launch goal into parallel work with real dependencies, without a week of Jira setup, a dedicated PM hire, or a flat backlog that hides blockers until the deadline.
+The hard part is not code hosting.
+It is turning a launch goal into clear, parallel work with real dependencies, without spending a week setting up Jira or hiring a dedicated PM.

-Ravel is built for that gap.
-Describe the milestone in natural language, confirm your department structure, and get a dependency graph with tasks, owners, and completion rules in minutes.
-Connect GitHub so code tasks advance when PRs merge — and pay one flat workspace price so every engineer, contractor, and stakeholder is on the graph without per-seat math.
+Describe the milestone, confirm your teams, and Ravel creates a dependency map with tasks, owners, and completion rules in minutes.
+Connect GitHub so code tasks update when pull requests merge.
+With flat workspace pricing, every engineer, contractor, and stakeholder can stay in the plan without per-seat calculations.

 What breaks at startup scale

-Early teams get by with GitHub Issues, a Notion doc, and standup.
-That works until parallel tracks multiply — frontend, backend, QA, design shipping the same launch — and the founder or CTO becomes the human dependency graph.
+Early teams get by with GitHub Issues, a Notion doc, and team check-ins.
+That works until frontend, backend, QA, and design all need to ship the same launch, and the founder or CTO becomes the person tracking every dependency by hand.

 Common startup patternWhere it breaks